feast-dev/feast/docs/reference/offline-stores/trino.md

 The Trino offline store does not achieve full test coverage.
 Please do not assume complete stability.

+## Getting started
+In order to use this offline store, you'll need to run `pip install 'feast[trino]'`.
+You can then run `feast init`, then swap out `feature_store.yaml` with the below example to connect to Trino.

 ## Example

 {% code title="feature_store.yaml" %}